 Living life in remote villages is tough.
 Not only are you often deprived of well-connected transport systems, stable electricity and Internet connection; basic necessities like food and clean, running water are difficult to come by.
 On top of these, remote villages face a struggle to upkeep an education system, with many facing low local staff numbers, dwindling enrolment rates and closures of local village schools.
 Take, for example, schools in remote villages in India.
 They face these problems and efforts are constantly in the works to improve this urgent situation, seeing as the traditional classroom structure does not seem to receive positive response in such areas today.
 So, to overcome this, what alternatives do we have to provide unique schooling to students in such villages?
-Let us take you through some options we collated, together!
+Here are some unique schooling in remote villages that we have come across!

 What are some examples of Unique Schooling in Remote Villages?